Find out more about our course fees and get finance information for our undergraduate and postgraduate degrees and short

 How to apply

-You can apply for student finance when you apply for your place through UCAS.
-Find out more on the UCAS website.
+You can apply for student finance on the gov.uk website.

 We want to make sure that talented students with potential can succeed on our degrees, regardless of your financial situation.
 That’s why we offer a great range of scholarships.

 You’ll automatically be considered for a scholarship if you attend and pass one of our Creative Workshops or Business Workshops.
 Depending on the scholarship you apply for, you could get up to 100% of your tuition fees.

 All scholarships are provided as a tuition fee waiver and any offer will be conditional on you accepting us as ‘Conditional Firm’ or ‘Unconditional Firm’ if applying through UCAS.
 Please see our terms and conditions for full details.